shmup/card-game-rules/cuttle.md

 Cuttle
 ======

-The exact origin of this unusual two-player game is unknown.
+The exact origin of this unusual 2-4 player game is unknown.
 It is described in Richard Sipie's [Cuttle FAQ](http://www.geocities.ws/richardsipie/cuttle.htm).

 He says he was taught the rules [in 1975](#this-game-has-similarities-with-magic-the-gathering).